validusrecruitment/testautomation/README.md

-# ui
+# Test Automation
 1) Clone this repo.
 2) start the server:
     $ cd service
     $ docker-compose up

 4) Test the service
     $ curl localhost:5000/albums

+5) Run the existing tests
+	$ Open the project in IDE of your choosing
+	$ cd music-service.mocha
+	$ npm install
+	$ npm run testLocal

-To stop service:
+6) To stop service:
     $ CTRL-C
     $ docker-compose down

 NOTE: the music-service has 3 endpoints and runs on port 5000: http://localhost:5000/albums